ubcecon/ECON622/final_project.md

  * Carefully create tests for each individual function rather than writing out the code all the way to the solution.
  <!-- * Ensure that it runs with continuous integration (i.e. Travis) and with code-coverage -->
  * Ensure that the project is reproducible (i.e. someone else can run the code without any modifications)
- * Demonstrate some use of generic programming

- If you are able to make a contribution to an existing open-source project, it is preferred.
+Your project can be a contribution to an existing open-source project.
 For contributions to existing projects, we will consider more modest goals since we realize it adds rigors of testing/documentation/etc.

+## Presentation

+The in-class presentation on April 1st and 8th are meant to help you get started with your project.
+It should be 10 minutes long per person.
+It can cover any aspect of your project.
+A summary of your planned project is fine, but you can also choose to focus on one aspect, or something like a review of a tool or technique that you think might be useful for your project.